-The concentration in IPHS requires three (3) units of credit
+The concentration in IPHS requires five courses

-- IPHS 113Y-114Y - An additional one (1) unit intermediate-level course after completion of IPHS 113Y-114Y.
+- IPHS 113Y-114Y - An additional two courses at the intermediate-level after completion of IPHS 113Y-114Y.
 Students often choose IPHS 215 as one of their upper-level courses.
 Courses in a variety of other fields may be counted toward the concentration as well, including courses in classics, philosophy, history and political science.
-Students must obtain permission to count such courses by petitioning the program and consulting with the IPHS director. - IPHS 484 or 485, Senior Seminar This can be possibly be done as a junior with permission from the IPHS director.
+Students must obtain permission to count such courses by petitioning the program and consulting with the IPHS director. - IPHS 484 Senior Research Seminar This can be possibly be done as a junior with permission from the IPHS director.